squid-cache/squid-cache.github.io/Foundation/Meetings.rst

  1. Last meeting minutes approval.
  1. Review of action points from last meeting.
  1. Sysadmin pilot status.
- 1. Sponsorship program:
-  a. public acknowledgements
-  a. significant contributions other than cash or code
-  a. contribution style (accumulated or individual tansaction)
- 1. IRCache proposal v2.
  1. Next meeting scheduling.
  1. Open floor: